textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 [^users]: The [smd_user_manager](https://github.com/Bloke/smd_user_manager) and [smd_bio](https://github.com/Bloke/smd_bio) plugins can be installed and used to expand user account data and produce published bios or user profiles generated from the expanded data.

 [^custom]: The administrator can modify roles and privileges via plugins.
-For example, [rah_privileges](https://github.com/jools-r/rah_privileges/releases/tag/0.1.3) ([background](https://forum.textpattern.com/viewtopic.php?pid=310537#p310537)) can easily and quickly change a role’s access rights.
+For example, [rah_privileges](https://github.com/jools-r/rah_privileges/releases/tag/0.1.3) ([background](https://forum.textpattern.com/viewtopic.php?pid=310537#p310537)) can easily and quickly change a role's access rights.
 And [smd_user_manager](https://github.com/Bloke/smd_user_manager) can modify the default role titles, altogether creating new role types and associated rights, as well create custom user groups for even finer control over roles and privileges.
 Follow the instructions that come with the plugins.

 ### Frozen accounts